lucallero/boilerplateJava/README.md

-# A boilerplate project for Springboot
+# A boilerplate project for Spring Boot.

 A boilerplate project for Spring Boot Java applications.
 Initially built with spring command line utility.